 This is the time in which we are called to live fully.
 Perhaps another time would have been easier.
 But that is not a choice we have been given.
+It is ours to live in this narrow alley.

-So as the New Year begins ask yourself the big questions: What am I doing right in my life?
+So as the New Year begins ask yourself the big questions:

+What am I doing right in my life?
 How can I keep that going?

 What have I done wrong in my life?
 What must I now do to make that right?

 What have we doing right as a society, as a congregation, as a family?

 How do we increase that?

 And what new good are we called toward in the coming year?

-God gives us life-and time, the stuff that life is made of.
-Let us make good us of the time of our lives.
+There is a time for every purpose under heaven.
+I am convinced that the year ahead-the years ahead, really-will be a time of rebuilding and a time of renewal.

-The days are evil-although sometimes, you know this, don't you-sometimes they can seem pretty good.
+The days are, well, evil-although sometimes, you know this, don't you, sometimes they can seem pretty good.
+Let us make the most these days, this year.
 Let us make the most of time, the stuff of life.

-&lt;sup>i Samuel Miller, What Child Is This?, pg.
+Samuel Miller, What Child Is This?, pg.
 58.